tiran/defusedxml/README.md

 ### XPath injection attacks

-XPath injeciton attacks pretty much work like SQL injection attacks.
+XPath injection attacks pretty much work like SQL injection attacks.
 Arguments to XPath queries must be quoted and validated properly, especially when they are taken from the user.
 The page [Avoid the dangers of XPath